 Fashion might sound like a niche to you, but it is a broad category.
 It contains thousands of topics.
 Furthermore, every topic has its own set of sub-topics, For example, Summer Style.
 In summer style, there are variants based on age, sex, and gender.
 For example, summer styles for kids, teens, adults, and toddlers.

 It might sound like a tough nut to crack, but your first goal should be to segregate a broad niche into smaller groups.
 One must do before starting a blog.
-Doing this, you can create extremely targeted content for your fashion blog.
+By doing this, you can create extremely targeted content for your fashion blog.

 Fashion Blog Examples